AI Product Photography Prompts

 - Why use multi-anchor wiring instead of one big prompt?

-- Stuffing product detail, brand color, and scene context into one prompt is how single-tool generators ship — and it is also how palette drifts and label fidelity collapses.
-Wiring product, color, and scene as separate canvas anchors lets each reference carry its own role; the prompt only directs composition and light.
+- Multi-anchor wiring keeps product detail, brand color, and scene context as separate canvas references instead of one overloaded string — which is how palette drifts and label fidelity collapses in single-tool generators.
+Wiring product, color, and scene as separate anchors lets each reference carry its own role, while the prompt only directs composition and light.
 The output holds detail because the references hold detail.

 - When do I use Nano Banana 2 vs Flux Kontext?

-- Nano Banana 2 for product-detail fidelity — hero on white, marketplace packshots, label-critical work.
-Flux Kontext for placement-into-scene — lifestyle, in-context, scene swaps where the product needs to integrate naturally with a referenced environment.
-Use both: Nano Banana for the hero, Flux Kontext for the lifestyle variations.
+- Use Nano Banana 2 for product-detail fidelity — hero on white, marketplace packshots, and label-critical work.
+Use Flux Kontext for placement-into-scene — lifestyle, in-context, and scene swaps where the product needs to integrate naturally with a referenced environment.
+The practical answer is both: Nano Banana 2 for the hero, Flux Kontext for the lifestyle variations, all fanned out from the same product anchor on one canvas.

 - How do I keep label typography legible?

-- Start with a high-resolution product reference; soft inputs become soft outputs.
-Use Nano Banana 2 or Imagen 4 for label-critical work rather than purely generative models.
-Run a GPT Image 2 cleanup pass at the end to sharpen label typography.
-Watch for label drift on packaging — it is the most common failure mode and worth a manual review before delivery.
+- Start with a high-resolution product reference, because soft inputs become soft outputs.
+Use Nano Banana 2 or Imagen 4 for label-critical work rather than purely generative models, then run a GPT Image 2 cleanup pass at the end to sharpen label typography.
+Label drift on packaging is the most common failure mode, so do a manual review before delivery — it is worth the 30 seconds.

 - Can I get instant studio quality from one click?

-- No, and any tool that promises that is overselling.
-The chain typically needs an upscale + cleanup pass after the generative step, plus careful multi-anchor wiring upstream.
-The win is that the chain on Martini is reusable — your second SKU is 4× faster than your first because the canvas template is locked.
+- No single click guarantees instant studio quality, and any tool that promises it is overselling.
+The chain typically needs an upscale plus cleanup pass after the generative step, plus careful multi-anchor wiring upstream.
+The real win is that the chain on Martini is reusable — your second SKU is roughly 4x faster than your first because the canvas template is locked and only the product reference changes.

 - How do I turn the product photo into a video ad?

-- Wire the chosen still into a Seedance 2 or Runway Gen-4 video node on the same canvas.
-The motion library lives at /prompts/video/product-ad-prompts.
-The deliverable goes from PDP photo to PDP motion to paid-social ad without leaving the canvas.
+- Wire the chosen still into a Seedance 2 or Runway Gen-4 video node on the same canvas, then write a motion-only prompt for the camera move.
+The full motion library lives at /prompts/video/product-ad-prompts.
+The deliverable travels from PDP photo to PDP motion to a paid-social ad without ever leaving the canvas, and exports through the NLE timeline for finishing.

 Try this prompt on Martini